Dr. Deja Perkins

 Description of research:

-My research interests involve connecting minority communities to the outdoors while increasing support and morale for green spaces in underserved communities.
-Green spaces provide a variety of ecosystem services and health benefits, yet we see different management approaches and priorities regarding green spaces as the socio-economic gradient changes.
+My research interests involve connecting historically excluded communities to the outdoors while increasing support and morale for green spaces.
+Green spaces provide a variety of ecosystem services and health benefits, yet we see different management approaches and priorities regarding green spaces as the socioeconomic gradient changes.
 This is due to differences in accessibility and the perceived value of natural areas in different neighborhoods.
 Citizen science is a great avenue to connect communities to nature and science.
 I want to utilize citizen science to study the impacts of urban areas on animal behavior, health and distribution, and hopefully use this data to better inform management decisions to create sustainable green urban landscapes for the mutual benefit of people and wildlife.
-This research aligns with DOI Priorities 1.
+This research aligns with the former DOI Priorities 1.
 Creating a conservation stewardship legacy second only to Teddy Roosevelt, and 3.
 Restoring trust with local communities.